Fz-TvT/Quantum-network/README.md

 # Quantum-network
-This is a code base for quantum-classical hybrid algorithms used in quantum networks
+This is a code warehouse for quantum-classical hybrid algorithms used in quantum networks